CanopusFalakThapar/Repo-Demo/README.md

 # Repo-Demo
-This is my first repository for demo purpose.
+This is my first repository for demo purpose only.